parisba/SAConEU19/SAConBerlin2019_presentation.md

 # Preliminary, exploratory

-^ This session, and the research we did is going to keep going.
+^ ^ PARIS: This session, and the research we did is going to keep going.

 ---